BASICS

 Although no narration is as elevated as Quranic revelation, hadiths are regularly weaponised to cause religious trauma in generations of Muslims.
 So I am now learning to befriend the messenger too.
 This collection is a personal reclamation project curated based on the Quranic principle that the prophetic mission was meant as Rahma to all beings (21:107).
 For me this means: to find spiritual healing within so many documented narrations of varying quality, I must value learning only from the messengerﷺ's most Rahma-fied most Rahma-tised actions.
 I hope to eventually do my take on a classic Muslim tradition— compiling my own fancam of 40 hadith here, if the Beloved wants it too.
 As always, A!!ahﷻ knows best what the man truly said/meant.

-1. Religion should be easy, with no undue hardship.
-Narrated Abu Hurayra: The Prophet (ﷺ) said, “Religion is easy, and anyone who overburdens himself in his religion will not be able to continue in that way.
+1. Believing is easy.
+Overburdening your religious practice is extremist and unsustainable.
+Abu Hurayra narrated that the Messengerﷺ said: Religion is easy, and anyone who overburdens himself in his religion will not be able to continue in that way.
 So do not be extremists, but try to be near to perfection and receive the good tidings that you will be rewarded.
-Gain strength by worshipping in the mornings and afternoons and during the last hours of the night.” (al-Bukhari 39)
+Gain strength by worshipping in the mornings and afternoons and during the last hours of the night. (al-Bukhari 39)

-5. The prayers of the oppressed are powerful and cannot be prevented from directly reaching A!!ah.
-Ibn 'Abbas narrated: The Messenger of A!!ah sent Mu'adh [bin Jabal] to Yemen, and said: 'Beware of the supplication of the oppressed; for indeed there is no barrier between it and A!!ah.' (at-Tirmidhi 2014)
+6. The prayers of the oppressed are powerful and directly connected to the Most Powerful.
+Ibn 'Abbas narrated: The Messenger of A!!ah sent Mu'adh [bin Jabal] to Yemen, and said: Beware of the supplication of the oppressed; for indeed there is no barrier between it and A!!ah.
+(Jami' at-Tirmidhi 2014 also al-Bukhari 2448)

 And the Beloved knows best.